Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 Torre del Trivio, in addition to ceramic dishes which can be seen in some Roman bell towers of the same period such as that of SS.
-Giovanni e Paolo, was decorated by alternate layers of bricks and black volcanic stones; this technique (opus listatum) was developed during the Late Empire and it was eventually adopted by the Byzantines.
+Giovanni e Paolo, was decorated by alternate layers of bricks and black volcanic stones; this technique (opus listatum) was developed during the Late Empire.

 S. Clemente (Cathedral): bell tower and apse (XIIIth century)

 Opus listatum was utilized also for the decoration of the town's cathedral (or duomo).
 Italian Comuni competed for having the largest cathedral and the tallest municipal tower and also Velletri did not hesitate to build a large cathedral above an ancient Roman basilica.
 In 1656 the bell tower partially collapsed and it was hastily rebuilt.
 The cathedral does not have a façade, but a side entrance flanked by two long porches.

 S. Clemente (Cathedral): (left) window of the Bishop's Palace built by Cardinal Guillaume d' Estouteville and similar to those of Palazzo Venezia in Rome; (right) portal leading to the sacristy built by

 Cardinal Giuliano Della Rovere who eventually became Pope Julius II

 Velletri retained its municipal institutions until the XVIth century, but already in the previous century papal control over the town became more stringent.
 According to a XIIth century bull the see of Ostia, the harbour of ancient Rome, was assigned to the Dean of the Sacred College of Cardinals.
 Ostia however was a rather miserable hamlet in a very unhealthy location and because of this the diocese of Ostia was joined with that of Velletri; many cardinals chose to reside in this town and they embellished its cathedral.